Chart Color Schemes

 Swan Hill Surrounds faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

 The area's university qualification rate is 12.7%, significantly lower than Victoria's average of 33.4%.
 Bachelor degrees are the most common at 9.6%, followed by graduate diplomas (2.0%) and postgraduate qualifications (1.1%).
-Vocational credentials are prevalent, with 40.1% of residents aged 15+ holding such qualifications, including advanced diplomas (9.1%) and certificates (31.0%).
+Vocational credentials are prevalent, with 40.1% of residents aged 15+ holding them, including advanced diplomas (9.1%) and certificates (31.0%).
 Educational participation is high, with 29.5% of residents currently enrolled in formal education.

 This includes 11.9% in primary education, 9.1% in secondary education, and 1.8% pursuing tertiary education.